Nuung/MacWinUA/README.md

 2. Mypy type checking
 3. Pytest tests

-**_These are the same checks that run in our CI pipeline, ensuring consistency between local development and automated testing environments._**
+> [!WARNING] **_These are the same checks that run in our CI pipeline, ensuring consistency between local development and automated testing environments._**

 ## Comparison with other libraries